droid-php/droid-doc/doc/configuration-reference/project.md

 ## `hosts`

 The `hosts` directive is used to declare one or more Hosts.
-It is a mapping of Host name to [Host configuration][conf-host].
+It is a mapping of Host name to [Host Configuration][conf-host].
 For example, we may declare Hosts named `www.example.com` and provide Droid with its IP address:-

     hosts: